mgrajewski/faultapprox-python/readme.md

 ├── tests: a number of 2D and 3D test cases, unrelated to the aforementioned paper └── utils: utility python functions
 ```
+It is required to run the tests from the main directory of this library.

 ### Python version used for development:
 Python version 3.9.7